Martin-qyma/Martin-qyma.github.io/_pages/about.md

 ---
 Hi there!
 I am a senior undergrad at University of Hong Kong (HKU), majoring in computer science and mathematics.

-My research interests primarily lie in data mining and recommender systems, with a focus on developing machine learning models that can reason over richly-labeled relational structures, graphs, and networks.
+My research interests lie in data mining and recommender systems, with a focus on developing machine learning models that can reason over richly-labeled relational structures, graphs, and networks.
 I am particularly interested in applying graph neural networks and large language models to build multi-modal foundation models.

 I am also open to other topics.
 Feel free to reach out if you would like to chat!